 And boy did Rowling hand us that one.
 In spades.

 But I was not prepared to swallow the post-HBP reading whole, either.
-I had not been convinced of Snape’s unquestionable alliance with the forces of the Light at the end of GoF, and I was not convinced of his unquestionable allegiance with the Dark Lord at the end of HBP.
+I had not been convinced of Snape’s unquestionable alliance with the forces of the Light at the end of GoF, and I was not convinced of his unquestionable allegiance to the Dark Lord at the end of HBP.

 In fact, the opposite.